The Spider's Stratagem: Themes and response

 Roger Ebert writing for Chicago Sun-Times said the film had "a beautiful cinematic grace, a way of establishing atmosphere and furthering plot without a lot of talking," and that it wasn't a mass-audience movie.
 He added that the film would "have most appeal to people sensitive to Bertolucci's audacious use of camera movements and colors."

+Pauline Kael, critic for The New Yorker, wrote that "it didn't have enough content to justify the atmosphere of mystification."